Building Confidence for a Lifetime

 Leadership Academy campers work with adult mentors on different activities each year.
 Campers learn and grow by participating in group discussions and workshops and planning activities for younger campers.

 Be a part of this unique craniofacial camp experience.
 The cost to attend Camp About Face is $400.
 Many campers find it helpful to seek donations from individuals and businesses to help offset camp tuition.
 The best way to ask for assistance is through a letter from the camper to family, friends, a church, civic groups or businesses that may be able to help.
 A thank you letter for the donation is recommended following camp.

-For more information, call the Cleft & Craniofacial Anomalies Department office at 317.944.2489.
-Please see below for more information on the camp application process.
+For more information, call the Cleft & Craniofacial Anomalies Department office at 317.944.2489 or visit Camp Riley to learn more about the camp application process.